CAAPIM/Releases/README.md

 #### Enhanced Proximity Login QR Code (Cordova)
 #### Improved Documentation (Swift and Blueprints)

-### Deprecation Notice
+### Deprecation Notices

-In this release, MASStorage for Cloud documentation has been removed from the Mobile SDK 1.8.00 and MAG 4.2.00 documentation.
+- MASStorage for Cloud documentation has been removed from the Mobile SDK 1.8.00 and MAG 4.2.00 documentation.
 MASStorage for storage on local devices is still supported.
+- PASS SDK for Android is not longer supported for fingerprint recognition.
+Use the standard Fingerprint Session Lock/Unlock feature.

 ### Product Compatibility